Home Location: IO93PR.

 to become an officer of RAFARS Council taking the position of General

 Secretary after changes to the makeup of the Council.

-Also we need to remember the ATC Cadets are having an exercise called 'Blue Ham' in conjunction with amateurs on 16th & 17th March 2019 on 60 mtrs (5 Mhz) band and also proposed are further Blue Ham excercises later on in the year.
-Hopefully a number of ATC Cadet stations will be on air and as we need to encourage these young people into amateur radio, give them a call if you hear a Cadet station.
+Also we need to remember the ATC Cadets are having an exercises called 'Blue Ham' in conjunction with amateurs, on 60 mtrs (5 Mhz) band and also hopefully further Blue Ham excercise will be later on in the year.
+When ATC Cadet stations are on the air, we do need to encourage these young people into amateur radio.
+So if you hear a station give them a call.

 On looking back at my radio life, I think

 it is such a shame that I do not have the 100 foot high, tuned Rombics